All candidates considered for admission to the LMU-CVM class of 2020 will meet the following requirements:

 * Choose from Anatomy, Animal Science, Cell Biology, Immunology, Microbiology, Molecular Biology, Physiology, or Virology

-Organic Chemistry 6 8 Lecture & lab General Chemistry 8 10 Lecture & lab Physics 3 4 Lecture (Algebra or calculus based acceptable) English 6 8 Probability & Statistics 3 4 Humanities, Social & Behavioral Sciences 6 8 Potential courses include but are not limited to: Anthropology, Economics, Geography, Philosophy, Political Science or Sociology.
-Also included: Ethics, Critical Thinking, Cultural Diversity, Social Responsibility, One Health, & Human-Animal Bond Electives 6 8 Potential courses include but are not limited to: Business, Communications, Foreign Language, History and Public Speaking.
-Minimum 6o 78
+Organic Chemistry 6 9 Lecture & lab General Chemistry 8 12 Lecture & lab Physics 3 4 Lecture (Algebra or calculus based acceptable) English 6 9 Probability & Statistics 3 4 Humanities, Social & Behavioral Sciences 6 9 Potential courses include but are not limited to: Anthropology, Economics, Geography, Philosophy, Political Science or Sociology.
+Also included: Ethics, Critical Thinking, Cultural Diversity, Social Responsibility, One Health, & Human-Animal Bond Electives 6 9 Potential courses include but are not limited to: Business, Communications, Foreign Language, History and Public Speaking.
+Minimum 60 88

-- Work/Life Experience – applicants experience and knowledge of the veterinary profession will be considered.
+- Veterinary Experience – Applicants must demonstrate experience and knowledge of the veterinary profession.

 - Test of English as a Foreign Language (TOEFL)